itaifrenkel/security-101-for-saas-startups/vendors.md

 * Security systems, just like your systems, requires integration, continous monitoring and upgrades.
 If you choose a tool that is too complex for your startup, you would be wasting time and money.
 This is why you should first read the "Security 101 for SaaS startups guide".
 * This is also why this catalog focuses solely on SaaS (hosted) solutions, since they were built from the ground up with usability in mind.
 The flip side of relying on a hosted security solution is that if such a SaaS is compromized, many companies including yours might suffer collateral damage.
 Therefore, we focus on vendors that have soc-2 certification or are in the process of obtaining such certification.
 * Even if you do find a security tool that is perfect for your organization, it would still be used by imperfect humans.
 Therfore we focus on tools that have identity baked into them.
 The minimum is users,roles/groups and devices.
 Hopefully it also provides role based policies (e.g. finance and management must have X feautre enabled on their laptop and mobile phones).
 At the end of the day, for most alerts you would contact the employee and walk them through whatever they did wrong (e.g. please don't browse website X using this laptop, ok?).
-* The most important security tool is upgrading to the latest version of Windows or MacOS, and installing the latest security updates.
+* The most important security tool is upgrading to the latest version of Windows or macOS, and installing the latest security updates.
 If you're not doing even that, stop reading now, fix this, and come back when you're done.
 * Ubuntu Desktop is a great operating system too, but it's not covered here.
 The reason is that most security vendors make a living by selling to enterprise customers, and they rarly use Ubuntu Desktop, so the vendor selection is very limited.

 ## Prerequisites ##